JimLynx/fundpin/README.md

 The content has been laid out in an intuiitive way, providing a good flow of information, with the main landing page diving clear direction to browsing the projects on the projects page.

-Clear feedback is provided to the user after each interaction, using the messages function in Django (success messages, error pages, clear direction)
+Clear feedback is provided to the user after each interaction, using the messages function in Django (success, info and error, providing the user with clear direction)

 #### Information Architecture

 TBA =========> navigational SCHEMA. ![Site Info Schema]()

-The main organising principle for the user is the type of project, yet the Country that the project is based in is an important factor so this has been incporporated as a top-level category in the search function.
+The main organising principle for the user is the type of project, yet the Country that the project is based in is an important factor so this has been incorporated as a top-level category in the search ability.

 - Search by Keyword
 - Search by Project Type